-How we treat our customers and the overall experience that the customer receives will ultimately dictate our success or failure.
+How you treat your customers and the overall experience that your customers receive will ultimately dictate your success or failure in business.

 "It’s safe to say that whoever wins the service game, will win the broader race within their industry."

 Always treat people the way you want to be treated.
 If someone in your